Kunga Gyaltsen (Imperial Preceptor)

 Kunga Gyaltsen was a Tibetan Imperial Preceptor (Dishi) at the court of the Mongol-led Yuan dynasty.
-He lived from (1310-1358) and belonged to the abbot family Khon of Sakya which had a precedence position in Tibet in this era.
+He lived from 1310-1358 and belonged to the abbot family Khon of Sakya which had a precedent position in Tibet in this era.
 He held the title from 1331 to 1358, being the last Dishi before the takeover of the Phagmodrupa dynasty in Central Tibet in the 1350s.

 Appointment as Imperial Preceptor

 In the four decades after the death of the abbot-ruler of Sakya Zangpo Pal in 1323, the functions of abbot-ruler (dansa chenpo) and Imperial Preceptor (Dishi) were held in turn by a number of his sons and grandsons.
 By this time, however, the ruling Khon family was split into four groups, each residing in a particular palace in Sakya.
 Kunga Gyaltsen was one of the younger sons of Zangpo Pal and belonged to the Lhakhang branch.
 His mother was Machig Yon Dagmo.
 During the reign of the great khan Yesün Temür he was appointed to the title chang guhi gung, the meaning of which is unclear.
 After the death of his brother Kunga Lekpa Jungne Gyaltsen in 1330, Kunga Gyaltsen was selected by the great khan Tugh Temür to become the next Dishi.
 In 1331 the incarnated hierarch of the Karmapa sect, Rangjung Dorje, arrived with a number of imperial officials to fetch Kunga Gyaltsen and bring him to the capital.
 Arriving to Dadu (Beijing) he was duly confirmed in his office by the new great khan and last Yuan emperor Toghon Temür on 19 July 1333.